-- blood tests – to help identify people who may have coeliac disease
+- a blood test to help identify people who may have coeliac disease

-- a biopsy – to confirm the diagnosis
+- a biopsy of the small intestine, to confirm the diagnosis

 While being tested for coeliac disease, you'll need to eat foods containing gluten to ensure the tests are accurate.
-You should also not start a gluten-free diet until the diagnosis is confirmed by a specialist, even if the results of blood tests are positive.
+You should also not start a gluten-free diet until the diagnosis is confirmed by a specialist, even if the results of a blood test are positive.

-Your GP will take a blood sample and test it for antibodies usually present in the bloodstream of people with coeliac disease.
+A GP will arrange a blood test to check for antibodies usually present in the blood of people with coeliac disease.

-You should include gluten in your diet when the blood test is carried out because avoiding it could lead to an inaccurate result.
+You should include gluten in your diet when the blood test is done because avoiding it could lead to an inaccurate result.

-If coeliac disease antibodies are found in your blood, your GP will refer you for a biopsy of your gut.
+If coeliac disease antibodies are found in your blood, the GP will refer you for a biopsy of your intestine.

 However, it's sometimes possible to have coeliac disease and not have these antibodies in your blood.

-If you continue to have coeliac disease-like symptoms despite having a negative blood test, your GP may still recommend you have a biopsy.
+If you continue to have symptoms of coeliac disease, despite having a negative blood test, the GP may still recommend you have a biopsy.

-A biopsy is carried out in hospital, usually by a gastroenterologist (a specialist in treating conditions of the stomach and intestines).
+A biopsy is done in hospital, usually by a doctor who specialises in stomach and bowel conditions (gastroenterologist).
 A biopsy can help confirm a diagnosis of coeliac disease.

-If you need to have a biopsy, an endoscope (a thin, flexible tube with a light and camera at one end) will be inserted into your mouth and gently passed down to your small intestine.
+A thin, flexible tube with a light and camera at one end (endoscope) will be inserted into your mouth and passed down to your small intestine.

 Before the procedure, you'll be given a local anaesthetic to numb your throat and perhaps a sedative to help you relax.